MadBomber/aia/README.md

 The directive is executed and a new follow up prompt can be entered with a more lengthy response generated from the LLM.

+The directive `//clear` truncates your entire session context.
+The LLM will not remember anything you have discussed.

 ## Prompt Sequences

 Why would you need/want to use a sequence of prompts in a batch situation.
 Maybe you have a complex prompt which exceeds the token limitations of your model for input so you need to break it up into multiple parts.
 Or suppose its a simple prompt but the number of tokens on the output is limited and you do not get exactly the kind of full response for which you were looking.